 Unlike slow wilts, caused by lack of water (or too much water), or vascular diseases, such as Verticillium wilt and Fusarium wilt, sometimes leaves of cucurbits droop suddenly, and the entire plant collapses.
 It is sudden wilt, also known as parawilt.

-Sudden wilt is a soil borne fungal disease that occurs after heavy irrigation on hot, sunny days.
-Contrary to what you might expect, moisture-saturated soil combined with hot sun can cause sudden wilt, also known as parawilt.
-This is a result of the imbalance between water uptake and water loss, combined with certain fungi.
+Sudden wilt is a soil-borne fungal disease that appears after heavy irrigation on hot, sunny days.
+Contrary to what you might expect, lots of water combined with hot sun is not what melons and squashes need.
+Sudden wilt occurs when there is an imbalance between water uptake and water loss, combined with certain fungi.

 Sudden wilt symptoms

-Sudden wilt starts out as yellowing of the crown leaves, followed by total collapse of the entire plant.
+Sudden wilt starts as yellowing of the crown leaves, followed by total collapse of the entire plant.
 Death soon follows.
-If you dig up an affected plant, the roots will be straw-colored or darker than normal.
-There are three different fungi responsible for sudden wilt and each one has unique symptoms:
+If you dig up an affected plant, you will see that the roots are straw-colored or dark.
+There are three different fungi responsible for sudden wilt, and each one has unique symptoms:

 Sudden wilt treatments